IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 In this section we review how most secure Internet connections are made today.
 We omit custom configurations such as those using VPNs and proxies since they do not represent the common case for most Internet users.
-The figure below shows the sequence of events that normally occur when a web client, e.g., browser, curl, etc., needs to connect to a website and obtain a resource.
+The following steps briefly describe the sequence of events that normally occur when a web client, e.g., browser, curl, etc., connects to a website and obtains some resource.
 First an unencrypted DNS query is sent to an untrusted DNS recursive resolver to resolve a name to an IP address.
 Upon receipt, clients then open a TCP and TLS connection to the destination address.
 During this stage, metadata such as the TLS SNI and ALPN values are sent in cleartext.
 The SNI is used to denote the destination application or endpoint